sanitswain/java8tips/parallelization.rst

        } while (tryAdvance(action));
     }

   If you see the ``forEachRemaining`` method default implementation, it repeatedly calls the `tryAdvance` method to process the spliterator elements sequentially.
-While splitting task when a spliterator finds itself to be small enough that it can be executed sequentially then it calls `forEachRemaining` method on its elements.
+While splitting task when a spliterator finds itself to be small enough that can be executed sequentially then it calls `forEachRemaining` method on its elements.

 - **trySplit** is used to partition off some of its elements to second spliterator allowing both of them to process parallelly.
 The idea behind this splitting is to allow balanced parallel computation on a data structure.
 These spliterators repeatedly calls `trySplit` method unless spliterator returns null indiacating end of splitting process.